shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-03-restore.md

 # Next

-The ability to restore an account whitout the need to depend on tier-party is a great feature from **Polkadot**.
-Now, we're ready to got further and prepare our first transaction.
-In the next, step we're going to estimate the fees one has to paid to submit a simple transfer.
+The ability to restore an account without requiring a third party is a great feature of **Polkadot**.
+Now, we're ready to go further and prepare our first transaction.
+In the next tutorial, we're going to learn how to estimate the fees required to submit a simple transfer.